iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 ERROR    | 2023-03-20 19:41:53,553 | No such folder: ''
 ERROR    | 2023-03-20 19:41:53,553 | Failed to run.
 See previous errors.
 ```

 #Solution 1: create the .cfg file (see [.cfg file](https://github.com/iRuiz-Ruiz/Notebook/edit/main/Mitogenome_analysis.md#how-to-write-a-cfg-file) section) and save it in a separate folder with the .phy file.
+Make sure you are running from partitionfinder-2.1.1 folder, not from your file folder.

 *#Problem 2: Does not find the .phy file*
 ```ruby